Jeff Bradstreet

-James Jeffrey "Jeff" Bradstreet (July 6, 1954 – June 19, 2015), was an American doctor, alternative medicine practitioner and preacher, who ran the International Child Development Resource Center in Melbourne, Florida, as well as homeopathic medical practices in Buford, Georgia and Arizona.
-He also founded the Good News Doctor Foundation, which aimed to combine Christian beliefs with medicine.
-Bradstreet is best known for promoting the false claim that vaccines cause autism, as well as various discredited or unproven alternative treatments for autism.
+James Jeffrey "Jeff" Bradstreet (July 6, 1954 – June 19, 2015) was an American doctor, alternative medicine practitioner and preacher, who ran the International Child Development Resource Center (ICDRC) in Melbourne, Florida, as well as homeopathic medical practices in Buford, Georgia and Arizona.
+He also founded the Good News Doctor Foundation (GNDF), which aimed to combine Christian beliefs with medicine.
+Bradstreet was best known for promoting the false claim that vaccines cause autism, as well as various discredited or unproven alternative treatments for autism.

 Education and career

 Bradstreet obtained a Florida medical license in 1984.
 He received a Bachelor of Science degree from the University of South Florida in 1976, where he also went to medical school beginning three years later.
 His postgraduate research focused on aerospace medicine, and he received his training in this field from Wilford Hall Medical Center.
 He was an adjunct professor of child development and neuroscience at the Southwest College of Naturopathic Medicine in Tempe, Arizona.